Jonathan-Moreno/Election_Analysis/README.md

 * Winning Percentage: 73.8%

 ## Future Application

 The code used to determine the election results in this analysis can be applied to future elections with data stored on csv files by changing the path where the "file_to_load" variable is initialized.
 * Example: ![File_to_load](https://user-images.githubusercontent.com/96406929/150031150-1d9a9546-73ee-43dc-9e81-11653134210c.png)

 Row indexes may have to be changed to fit the format of future csv files.
 For example the csv used to compile the results above had the format: Ballot ID, County, Candidate so indexes were as follows:
 * ![File_to_load](https://user-images.githubusercontent.com/96406929/150036160-93d5a3ea-68c0-4faf-a27f-bc3b08af490b.png)

-Row indexes may have to be changed to fit the format of future csv files.
-For example the csv used to compile the results above had the format: Ballot ID, County, Candidate so indexes were as follows: